 Mary Lou has been Director of Outreach for the College of Sciences and Mathematics (COSAM) since May 2000.
 Prior to this position, she worked with the Alabama Science in Motion program as the Associate Project Director and physics field specialist.
 She received a B.S. in Applied Physics and an M.S. in Zoology, both from Auburn University.
 Mary Lou has served as the Hub Director for Alabama BEST for 16 years, and the South’s BEST Regional Championship for 14 years.
 She also served on the Board of Directors for the national BEST (Boosting Engineering, science and Technology) Robotics, Inc. program for six years and was the chair of the BEST national awards and judging committee for eight years.
 She was conference chair of the two national BEST conferences hosted at Auburn University in 2009 and 2011, and was named the BEST national volunteer of the year in 2010.
 In 2010, Mary Lou was selected as one of 25 STEM educators nationwide to draft standards and criteria for using robotics-based curricula to teach science, a National Science Foundation funded initiative of the Technology Student Association, based in Washington, DC.
 She is passionate about robotics education as a mechanism to excite kids and inspire them to consider a future career in a STEM field.

 Joseph is a student program assistant at SCORE.
-Joseph is a sophomore studying Aerospace Engineering at Auburn university.
+Joseph is a Junior studying Aerospace Engineering at Auburn university.
+He also serves as the current president of the Student Outreach Assocation for Robotics.

 Tre is currently a senior majoring in Mathematics at Auburn University.
 He has been involved in robotics since the 7th grade with BEST Robotics.
 Tre has dreams and aspirations of working in the education field after finishing his bachelor’s degree where he hopes to incorporate robotics into his classroom.
 Tre is a student robotics program assistant at SCORE.